Analysis | How Biden’s budget tries to insulate Democrats in the midterms

 Instead, he proposes making a concerted effort to cut the deficit — the difference between what the government spends and what it takes in, year over year — by $1 trillion over the next decade.
 He would do that by weaving in a liberal priority, a tax on billionaires.
 (Last year, Biden’s budget would have increased the deficit, reports The Post’s Jeff Stein.)

-Cutting the deficit is an economically astute thing to do if you are worried about inflation, since more government spending can make inflation worse, said Maya MacGuineas, president of the Committee for a Responsible Federal Budget.
+Cutting the deficit is an economically astute thing to do if you are worried about inflation, because more government spending can worsen inflation, said Maya MacGuineas, president of the Committee for a Responsible Federal Budget.

-It’s also a politically wise tack for Biden to take, according to Kessler. “[Deficit reduction] always polls off the charts no matter when you ask about it,” he said, adding: “I don’t think voters care about unrealized gains of billionaires all that much.”
+It’s also a politically wise tack for Biden to take, according to Kessler.
+Deficit reduction “always polls off the charts no matter when you ask about it,” he said, adding: “I don’t think voters care about unrealized gains of billionaires all that much.”

 2. Public safety

 Democrats are soft on crime.
 Expect to hear some version of that line in a midterm race near you.
-(Last week, this rhetoric dominated Republicans’ questions for Biden’s Supreme Court nominee, Ketanji Brown Jackson, though there’s no evidence that she is.)
+(Last week, this rhetoric dominated Republicans’ questions for Biden’s Supreme Court nominee, Ketanji Brown Jackson, though there is no evidence that she is.)

 Violent crime has risen nationwide, and Republicans have plenty of evidence that attacking Democrats on this front works.
-In 2020, Republicans running for Congress accused Democrats of aiming to “defund the police,” though it’s a cause relegated to the party’s fringe.
+In 2020, Republicans running for Congress accused Democrats of seeking to “defund the police,” though it’s a cause relegated to the party’s fringe.
 Republicans surprised even themselves with their performance in those elections.

 So in his State of the Union, Biden made a point to say this: “Fund the police.”

-He’s following up on that in his budget, where he wants to spend $30 billion to help federal law enforcement like the FBI fight crime and help local police departments expand their ranks.
+He’s following up on that in his budget, calling for $30 billion to help federal law enforcement, like the FBI, fight crime and help local police departments expand their ranks.

+When The Post’s Cleve R. Wootson Jr. asked Monday whether Republican rhetoric had influenced his policy, Biden said, “No. It’s what I believe,” adding: “When I first got elected [to be president], I was getting beat up because I supported the policy too much for the previous thirty years.”

 Portions of Biden’s base are frustrated that Democrats have failed to pass major policing reforms.
 But to Biden, appearing strong on public safety is worth whatever hit he might take with some liberals in his party.

-“This is a narrative that Democrats have to turn around by November,” said Kessler.
+“This is a narrative that Democrats have to turn around by November,” Kessler said.

 3. Military spending

-Republicans are normally the ones who champion increases in defense spending (at least compared to nondefense spending).
-But in this budget, Biden wants to increase national security spending by 4 percent — one of the biggest national security investments in American history, a White House official told Bloomberg.
+Republicans are normally the ones who champion increases in defense spending (at least compared with nondefense spending).
+But in this budget, Biden wants to increase national security spending by 4 percent — one of the biggest national security investments in American history, a White House official told Bloomberg News.

 The reason is obvious: Ukraine is under attack from Russia.
-While Biden has tried to keep the war from expanding outside Ukraine’s borders, he’s framed it as a strategic battle for the West and for democracy worldwide.
+While Biden has tried to keep the war from expanding outside Ukraine’s borders, he has framed it as a strategic battle for the West and for democracy worldwide.
 “Let us resolve to put the strength of democracies into action to thwart the designs of autocracy,” he said, addressing NATO allies in Warsaw this weekend.

 Given all that, “there is no question that the direction of national security spending will be up, not down,” MacGuineas said.